-GBR has committed under the Bluestar and Nova and Hodson investment agreements to fund up to an additional \$24,500,000 and \$21,000,000 respectively.
+GBR has committed under the Bluestar and Nova, Hodson and Hexagon investment agreements to fund up to an additional \$23,000,000 and \$21,000,000 and \$30,000,000 respectively.
 The commitments are associated with the expectation of future capital calls and the timing and amounts are at the discretion of the board or manager of each company.
-In addition, Hodson must achieve certain milestones for future funding to be requested.
+In addition, Hodson and Hexagon must achieve certain milestones for future funding to be requested.

-The Corporation anticipates it will meet its obligations with its current cash float and any royalty income it will ultimately receive from the investments made by GBR with support from Apollo Funds pursuant to the Joint Venture agreement.
+The Corporation anticipates it will meet its obligations with its current cash and any royalty income it will ultimately receive from the investments made by GBR with support from Apollo Funds pursuant to the Joint Venture agreement.